Ngā Hua / Outcomes

 Ngā kaupapa ka tautokona ā-pūtea / What we fund

-Lottery Community grants may be one-off contributions or multi-year grant investments for up to three years, for:
+Lottery Community grants may be one-off contributions or multi-year grant investments for up to 2 years, for:

 Ngā kaupapa kāore e tautokona ā-pūtea / What we don't fund